codio-content/Crunch-Loops/.guides/content/Loops---Counters-117b.md

 This is the simplest possible example for a counter.
 However, very rarely can we get away with using the Accumulator as a counter.
 We'll see on the next page how we use a counter variable instead.

+## Lexikon
+Don't forget Codio has an inbuilt lexikon that lets you look up commands and more.
+Select the `Tools->Lexikon` menu item to bring up the Lexikon.
+You should then select 'Crunch' from the dropdown on the right hand side.